akka/akka/akka-docs/rst/scala/stream/stages-overview.rst

 **completes** when all upstreams complete

+orElse
+^^^^^^
+If the primary source completes without emitting any elements, the elements from the secondary source are emitted.
+If the primary source emits any elements the secondary source is cancelled.

+Note that both sources are materialized directly and the secondary source is backpressured until it becomes the source of elements or is cancelled.

+Signal errors downstream, regardless which of the two sources emitted the error.

+**emits** when an element is available from first stream or first stream closed without emitting any elements and an element is available from the second stream

+**backpressures** when downstream backpressures

+**completes** the primary stream completes after emitting at least one element, when the primary stream completes without emitting and the secondary stream already has completed or when the secondary stream completes

 interleave
 ^^^^^^^^^^
 Emits a specifiable number of elements from the original source, then from the provided source and repeats.
 If one